Citroën ë-C3 Electric Mk4

 Warranty Status

-Given the ë-C3 only launched in 2024, most used examples will still be covered by the 2-year factory warranty.
-The 8-year traction battery warranty guarantees 70% capacity retention.
+Given the ë-C3 launched in late 2024, most used examples will still be within the 2-year factory warranty.
+The 8-year battery warranty provides long-term peace of mind for the LFP pack.
+Verify remaining warranty coverage with a Citroën dealer using the VIN before purchase.

 ↔ Also consider